leanecharpentier/BeginnersGuide/README.md

 Once the installation is done you can run test with this extention https://marketplace.visualstudio.com/items?itemName=robocorp.robotframework-lsp or with CLI like :

-1. with Make, you can use:
+1. with Make, you can use

 ```bash
 make test TEST=selenium_00